cartoon-raccoon/cogsy/README.md

 - `rustc` v1.46.0 or later (The official Rust compiler)
 - `gcc` v10 or later (For linking, `rustc` does not do linking by itself)
 - A Discogs account (obviously)
+### The following C shared libraries are needed:
+- `libsqlite-dev` or its equivalent for your distro.
+- `openssl` (Should already exist)
+- `ncurses`
+Most installation errors stem from the linker not being able to find the corresponding `.so` file on your system.
+Look for the missing package and install its `dev` version.
+This should fix most errors.

 You can install everything using the `rustup` toolchain manager, instructions available from the official Rust [install page](https://www.rust-lang.org/tools/install).